 What's happened

 Nick Reiner, son of filmmaker Rob Reiner, has been charged with the murder of his parents in Los Angeles.
-He faces a trial after a history of mental health issues and a past conservatorship ended in 2021.
-The case raises questions about mental health treatment and legal safeguards.
+He is set for arraignment on February 23.
+Reiner has a history of mental health issues, including diagnoses of schizophrenia and schizoaffective disorder, and was under conservatorship until 2021.
+The case raises questions about mental health treatment and legal oversight.

 What's behind the headline?